nlw93/ctfs/docs/HackTheBox/Lame.md

 At this point I was stuck.
 I came back to this box later and was able to get root with the pictured metasploit module.
 Can't quite remember if I found this myself or looked into a write-up.
 Reminder to update this page if I find notes from this session.

 ![[Pasted image 20220103215557.png]]

+## Reflect/Compare

+In the official write-up for this box, everything was identical except the exploitation.
+We both started with a full portscan, however I took a more arbirary route during exploitation; instead of working through the ports top-down, I just picked an interesting service I hadn't seen before.

+My exploit:
+> Used `exploit/unix/misc/distcc_exec` metasploit modul
+> Which granted  user level access.
+I was unable to privesc
+> Later, I came back and used  `multi/samba/usermap_script`
+> Which granted root level access.

+HTB Writeup:
+> Use `multi/samba/usermap_script`
+> Grants root level access

+### Analysis

+While `distcc_exe` granted user level, it was a dead end as I couldn't figure out how to privesc.
+After this reflection, I'm confident that I 'found' the `usermap_script` exploit by looking at the writeup.
+This is a perfect example of **the dangers of immediately jumping to an exploit**.

+Lessons Learned:

+> DON'T just run around testing exploits.
+It wreckless and can lead to dead ends.
+> DO completely enumerate and try to weaponize each vector BEFORE thinking about exploitation.

+Exploitation should be closer to the end of my process.
+Put off exploitation attempts until I'm confident I have fully enumerated services/applications.